 Spiritual abuse is prolific among women of faith, yet it is one of the most difficult forms of abuse to detect.

-Hillevi, an incredibly insightful member of the Betrayal Trauma Recovery community, joins Anne on the free BTR podcast to share her story and shed light on the truth about spiritual abuse.
+Hillevi, an incredibly insightful member of the Betrayal Trauma Recovery community, joins Anne on the free BTR.ORG Podcast to share her story and shed light on the truth about spiritual abuse.
 Listen to the free BTR podcast and read the full transcript below for more.

 The Truth About Spiritual Abuse